• Skip to primary navigation

 Can I use dried dill?

-Can I make yogurt dill sauce ahead of time?
+Can I make homemade dill dip ahead of time?

 To make the sauce ahead of time, just tightly cover it and store it in the fridge.
 It will keep for 3 - 4 days.
 But, for the freshest flavor, I like to eat it within 1 - 2 days.
 Freezing isn't recommended, but I doubt you will have any leftovers!